 You can use --log-level option to override the log-level set in the agent configuration file.

-See Section 2.4, "MySQL Cluster Manager Configuration File", for information about possible values and their effects on logging.
+See Section 3.1, "mcmd, the MySQL Cluster Manager Agent", for more information about options that can be used with mcmd.

 The MySQL Cluster Manager agent must be started on each host in the MySQL Cluster to be managed.